robertoranon/Unity-ViewpointComputation/README.md

 Ranon R., Urli T.,	Improving the Efficiency of Viewpoint Composition, IEEE Transactions on Visualization and Computer Graphics, 20(5), May 2014, pp. 795-807.

+## Example Scene

+The example scene represents a office with four characters, and is provided only as a way to showcase the library.
+In the scene, the "Main Camera" object has a VCTesting script component which allows one to define the targets that we want to frame.